-Dr. Wendy Chase, Dr. Monica Krupinsky, Dr. Lee Sutter, Dr. Sonji Nicholas
+Dr. Wendy Chase, Dr. Monica Krupinsky, Dr. Lee Sutter, Dr. Sonji Nicholas utilizing library resources and making new acquisitions when and if necessary.
+This will not negatively impact the library in any way.

 Has the Libraries' Collection Manager been contacted about the new course and discussed potential impacts to the libraries' collections?